Run a beta by showing a flag to a specific subset of users instead of rolling your flag out to a random percentage of your user base.

 An attribute is a property in your data that can be used to target a flag to a given customer or user.
 Decide which attribute to use for your beta based on the data you have available in your application.
 For example:

-If you have a consumer application with multiple users, and you'd like to run your beta user by user, consider making the unique user identifier in your application an attribute in Optimizely (ex:
+If you have a consumer application with multiple users, and you would like to run your beta user by user, consider making the unique user identifier in your application an attribute in Optimizely Feature Experimentation (ex:

-The next step is to create an attribute in Optimizely for the attribute selected above.
+The next step is to create an attribute in Optimizely Feature Experimentation for the attribute selected above.
 For example, if you were running a beta by enabling flags for a particular

-customerId, create an attribute in Optimizely with the key
+customerId, create an attribute in Optimizely Feature Experimentation with the key

 In your code, pass the value from the data available in your application as an attribute to create a user.
 The below example shows how you would do this if you were running a beta based on